No. 14 Indiana rolls to 66-56 win over Rutgers

-PISCATAWAY, N.J.
-(AP) — Jaelynn Penn scored 14 points to help No. 14 Indiana beat Rutgers 66-56 on Tuesday to close out 2019 for both teams.
+Besides handling the pressure, Indiana played stellar defense again.
+The Hoosiers have allowed just one team to score over 70 points this season and that was then-No. 2 Baylor.

-Grace Berger added 13 for the Hoosiers (12-2, 2-0 Big Ten), who continued to play stingy defense.
-Indiana has allowed only one team to score over 70 points this season and that was then-No. 2 Baylor.
+“One of the things our program hangs its hat on,” Indiana coach Teri Moran said.
+“We’re different than most because we’ll play our scouting reports.
+We don’t play any team the same way.
+That’s worked out well for us.”

 Both teams struggled to score in the first half as Indiana held a two-point lead at the break.
 The Hoosiers got going in the third quarter with a 21-point effort to take a 46-36 lead.
 Indiana scored 16 of the final 24 points in the period to build its first double-digit lead of the game.